navingulhane/anime-world-website/README.md

 Built as a learning project to strengthen front-end development skills and understand layouts, styling, and multi-page navigation.

 ## How to Run
-Download the project and open index.html in your browser.
+Download the project and open index.html in your browser....